 If you have existing on-premises databases that you want to make accessible to your App Engine application, you can either configure your internal network and firewall to give the database a public IP address or connect using a VPN.

-Setting up a Compute Engine VPN allows your App Engine application to access your on-premises network without directly exposing the database server to the public internet.
+Setting up Cloud VPN allows your App Engine application to access your on-premises network without directly exposing the database server to the public internet.
 Because App Engine and Compute Engine use the same networking infrastructure, you can use the VPN connection to establish a connection between the App Engine application and your on-premises database using the database server's internal IP address.

 App Engine can be configured to automatically scale your application horizontally based on various metrics.
 Unlike web applications, databases often require non-trivial changes to respond to scale.
 In production applications, App Engine can quickly overwhelm a database during traffic spikes.
 You should take the anticipated average traffic load and load during spikes into consideration when configuring and deploying databases.